NicoHood/GPGit/Readme.md

 * Configure https for your download server

 ### Explanation
-Only a secure future-proof GPG key can guarantee the source authenticity in long term.
+Only a large key can remain secure for a long period of time.
 It is crucial to secure this key with a strong unique passphrase so nobody is able to fake releases of your software.
-Do not put this key on an untrusted device such as a Windows PC or a smartphone.
+Do not store the key in untrusted devices.

 Every git commit/tag/release needs to be signed in order to verify the history of the whole software as well as the latest source files.
 As an alternative